dczhang1/intro-to-Rproj/readme.md

 ## Updates:

-I like pineapple on pizza
+I like pineapple on pizza...